openreferral/specification/docs/hsds/uk_compliance.md

 A HSDS 3.0 UK application profile is forthcoming.
 Required endpoints and parameters for UK compliance are provided in the [API reference](api_reference) page.

-### Lists

-Web endpoints that return lists of entities, such as services returned by a `/services` endpoint must be paginated.

-The header returned must include these properties:

-- `"total_items"`: the total number of entities (e.g. services) returned
-- `"total_pages"`: the total number of pages
-- `"page_number"`: the number of the current page
-- `"size"`: the number of entities in aq page
-- `"first_page"`: a Boolean value indicating if this is the first page
-- `"last_page"`: a Boolean value indicating if this is the last page
-- `"empty"`: a Boolean value indicating if there is an empty result set

-After the header, a lists endpoint will contain an array of its main entities (e.g. services).
-The array will normally contain all direct properties of each item but need not contain arrays of child entities (e.g. service contacts).

 ## Other properties and endpoints

 Instances of Open Referral compliant directories may provide further endpoints and query response properties so long as they do not conflict with those in the Open Referral specification.
 We recommend using a convention to denote local (supplier-specific) properties.